 So, what is omnichannel marketing?
 Have you ever spoken with a customer representative through Facebook for product information, then went to the company’s website to purchase the product?
 If so, you’ve reaped the benefits of successful omnichannel marketing, which seeks to provide a smooth customer service experience.
-Omnichannel marketing focuses on seamlessly integrating different communication channels that businesses use to communicate with their customers.
+The best Omnichannel marketing examples focuses on seamlessly integrating different communication channels that businesses use to communicate with their customers.

 Omnichannel marketing focuses on seamlessly integrating different communication channels that businesses use to communicate with their customers.
 With successful omnichannel marketing, customers can research, buy, and get support for products across various touchpoints without barriers.
 In this way, omnichannel marketing breaks down barriers between in-store, social media, mobile, email, web, phone, and live chat shopping experiences.

 What’s the Difference Between Omnichannel Marketing and Multichannel Marketing?

 Traditionally, many marketers have promoted their businesses using a multichannel marketing approach.
 However, thanks in part to the explosion of social media and technology applications that have created more channels for consumers to use than ever, many businesses are moving from multichannel marketing to omnichannel marketing.
 Omnichannel marketing removes the silos present in a multichannel marketing approach, integrating these multiple channels to create a seamless customer experience from end to end.

 Multichannel marketing focuses on maximizing the performance of specific channels, each having its own goals, budget, and organization in isolation.
 Omnichannel marketing recognizes that consumers often hop between channels (e.g., retail stores, computers, smartphones, tablets, in-store kiosks, and social media sites) within a given transaction.
 In omnichannel marketing, customers can use these various channels and devices at each stage of their purchase journey.